-We applied the Elkan k-means clustering algorithm to the locations of clicks predicted by our resource-rational model across all 1000 problems, with a Euclidean distance metric (Elkan, 2003).
-In this and all subsequent analyses, the distribution of the 1000 problems used to measure the model's behavior was exactly proportional to the particular distribution of those trials received by all participants, to remove variance from model-participant comparisons.
-Fisher's Linear Discriminant Analysis (LDA) was used to project the 24-dimensional click sequence vectors onto a 2-dimensional space (Fisher, 1936).
-We selected k = 4 clusters because this identified unique types of click patterns; k > 4 resulted in redundant clusters (see Figure B2 for a comparison of different values of k), which could be due to a limit in the number of strategies people use, or a limitation of the clustering method.
+We applied the Elkan k-means clustering algorithm to the locations of clicks predicted by our resource-rational model across all 1,000 problems, with a Euclidean distance metric (Elkan, 2003).
+In this and all subsequent analyses, the distribution of the 1,000 problems used to measure the model's behavior was exactly proportional to the particular distribution of those trials received by all participants, to remove variance from model-participant comparisons.
+We selected k = 4 clusters because this identified unique types of click patterns; k > 4 resulted in redundant clusters (see Figure B2, for a comparison of different values of k).
+Note that this could be due to a limit in the number of strategies people use or a limitation of the clustering method.